HEERASINGH750/Ecommerce-frontend/README.md

-# Ecommerce application
+# E-commerce application
-## here user can add items to cart , add review and see other products
-## admin can post new products to web page .
+-Here user can add items to cart , add review and see other products -Admin can post new products to web page .

 ## To run this repo